 Early History of the Mahrle family

-Another 241 words (17 lines of text) covering the years 1066, 1296 and 1296 are included under the topic Early Mahrle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mahrle research.
+Another 122 words (9 lines of text) covering the years 1066, 1296 and 1296 are included under the topic Early Mahrle History in all our PDF Extended History products and printed products wherever possible.

 Mahrle Spelling Variations